How to Deal With a Real Estate Bidding War

 When selling a home in a hot market, it is customary to get multiple offers.
 Sometimes, if the market is hot enough, the offers can get quite competitive, with higher and higher bids.

-There are also times when sellers will price their home lower than it is worth to start a bidding war.
+Sometimes, sellers also price their home lower than it is worth to start a bidding war.

 Whatever your particular circumstances, if you start getting multiple offers on your home, you will have to choose the one that works best for you – and that does not always mean the bid for the most money.

-While buyers are searching for how to win a bidding war, home sellers should understand how to handle one.
+While buyers search for how to win a bidding war, home sellers should understand how to handle one.

-Two of the questions real estate agents are often asked are “How do I handle multiple offers on my home?” or “How do I deal with a bidding war on my house?”
+Two questions real estate agents are often asked are, “How do I handle multiple offers on my home?” or “How do I deal with a bidding war on my house?”

 What is a Bidding War?

-Before we talk about how to have a bidding war on your house, you may be wondering what a bidding war is.
+Before we talk about how to have a bidding war on your house, you may wonder what a bidding war is.
 Bidding wars are when two or more parties compete to purchase your home.

 They do this by making offers on your property.
-The proposals typically have terms that may be favorable to sellers to win the “bid.”
+The proposals typically have terms that may favor sellers to win the “bid.”

-It is not uncommon for bidding wars to have numerous parties making offers on a home.
-Bidding wars on houses sometimes take on an auction-like feel whereby buyers make offers that don’t seem realistic to land the home.
+It is common for numerous parties to make offers on a home in bidding wars.
+These wars sometimes take on an auction-like feel, with buyers making offers that don’t seem realistic.

 Bidding wars on houses tend to occur when there is limited inventory at a particular price point.